William S. Sessions: Later career

 William Sessions was the American attorney of Semion Mogilevich, the "boss of bosses" of the Russian mafia, and a member of the FBI Most Wanted Fugitives list, with close ties to Vladimir Putin.

 Sessions was a member of the American Bar Association and had served as an officer or on the Board of Directors of the Federal Bar Association of San Antonio, the American Judicature Society, the San Antonio Bar Association, the Waco-McLennan County Bar Association, and the District Judges' Association of the Fifth Circuit.
 He was appointed by Reagan as a Commissioner of the Martin Luther King Jr., Federal Holiday Commission, and was a Delegate for the Americas to the Executive Committee of ICPO-Interpol.
 He was also a member of the Constitution Project's bipartisan Liberty and Security Committee.

 Sessions was present on the American Bar Association task force examining the constitutionality of controversial presidential signing statements.
 It concluded in July 2006 that the practice "does grave harm to the separation of powers doctrine, and the system of checks and balances that have sustained our democracy for more than two centuries".
 In 2008, he argued that the execution of Troy Anthony Davis should not proceed because of serious doubts as Davis' guilt.
 Sessions agreed to serve on The Constitution Project's Guantanamo Task Force in December 2010.

 He died less than two months after two former Acting FBI Directors, James B. Adams, and John E. Otto, and 6.5 months after another Acting FBI Director, William Ruckelshaus.

-Personal life and death
+Personal life

 Sessions married Alice Lewis, his high school classmate, in 1952.
 Together, they had four children: William L., Pete, Mark, and Sara.
 He filed for divorce on February 20, 2018, but this was dismissed without prejudice on October 11, 2019.
 Alice died on December 21, 2019 at their home in Washington, D.C.

-Sessions was unrelated to Jeff Sessions, U.S. Attorney General (2017-2018).
+Death

 Sessions died on June 12, 2020, at his home in San Antonio from complications of heart failure.
 He was 90.